royaltm/node-zmq-raft/README.md

 The log entry format is described [here](PROTO.md).
 There are several API methods that provide entries as raw data Buffers.
 In those instances [`raft.common.LogEntry`](lib/common/log_entry.js) API can be used to interpret each entry.

-Please note that not all log entries contains state data.
+Please note that not all log entries contain state data.
 Log entries are also created for cluster configuration changes and checkpointing (see [RAFT](RAFT.md)).

 Here is an example on how to interpret log entries when extending [`raft.api.StateMachineBase`](lib/api/state_machine_base.js):